A voice for

 Greater celandine is classed as a poison and thus in the UK it is legally restricted for use by qualified herbalists and medical doctors.
 In Western herbal medicine it is primarily used for conditions affecting the skin, such as warts or verrucae and within the digestive system.
 In particular it is indicated for the liver and gall bladder, especially in cases of where there is pain caused by spasm, as in cholecystitis (inflamed gall bladder) or gall stones.
 It is more likely to be used short-term in combination with other herbs for such presentations.

-• Into the heart of Greater Celandine
+• Into the heart of greater celandine

 Greater celandine has enjoyed widespread use both in folk medicine and also in modern European herbal and traditional Chinese medicine, however for some time only patchy research had been carried out on this interesting herb compared to some of the others within our Materia Medica, (our range of medicinal herbs and the collected knowledge of their therapeutic properties).